 Our Class B common stock has one (1) vote per share, and our Class A common stock has ten (10) votes per share.
-Upon the completion of this offering, our issued and outstanding share capital will consist of shares of Class A common stock and shares of Class B common stock, assuming the underwriters do not exercise their over-allotment option to purchase additional shares of Class B common stock.
-[Upon the closing of this offering, our existing stockholders immediately prior to the consummation of this offering, including our Chief Executive Officer and co-founder, Zhenqiang Huang, will beneficially own an aggregate of approximately % of the voting power of our outstanding shares of common stock after the closing of this offering, and as such, these stockholders, individually or together, may be able to significantly influence matters submitted to our stockholders for approval, including the election of directors, amendments of our certificate of incorporation, as amended, and any merger or other major corporate transactions that require stockholder approval.
+Upon the completion of this offering, our issued and outstanding share capital will consist of 44,353,846 shares of Class A common stock and 19,913,000 shares of Class B common stock, assuming the underwriters do not exercise their over-allotment option to purchase additional shares of Class B common stock.
+Upon the closing of this offering, our existing stockholders immediately prior to the consummation of this offering, including our Chief Executive Officer and co-founder, Zhenwu Huang, and our Chief Financial Officer and co-founder, Zhenqiang Huang, will beneficially own an aggregate of approximately 82.43% of the voting power of our outstanding shares of common stock after the closing of this offering, and as such, these stockholders, individually or together, may be able to significantly influence matters submitted to our stockholders for approval, including the election of directors, amendments of our articles of incorporation, as amended, and any merger or other major corporate transactions that require stockholder approval.
 See "Principal Stockholders" Our existing stockholders immediately prior to the consummation of this offering, including

-Zhenwu Huang and Zhenqiang Huang, individually or together, may vote in a way with which you disagree and which may be adverse to your interests.]
+Zhenwu Huang and Zhenqiang Huang, individually or together, may vote in a way with which you disagree and which may be adverse to your interests.
 This concentrated voting power may, by changing the directors of the Company, have the ultimate effect of delaying, preventing or deterring a change in control of our Company, could deprive our stockholders of an opportunity to receive a premium for their shares of common stock as part of a sale of our company and might ultimately materially and adversely affect the market price of our Class B common stock.

-[Future transfers by the holders of shares of Class A common stock may result in those shares converting into shares of Class B common stock.
+Future transfers by the holders of shares of Class A common stock may result in those shares converting into shares of Class B common stock.
 Each share of Class A common stock is convertible into one share of Class B common stock at any time at the option of the holder, but Class B common stock shall not be convertible into Class A common stock under any circumstances.
-However, following this offering, as long as at least shares of Class A common stock remain outstanding, and without giving effect to any future issuances, the holders of our Class A common stock will hold a majority of the outstanding voting power and will continue to control the outcome of matters submitted to stockholders' approval.]
-Our [third] amended and restated articles of incorporation will generally not prohibit us from issuing additional shares of Class A common stock, and any future issuance of shares of Class A common stock may be dilutive to holders of Class B common stock.
+However, following this offering, as long as at least 1,991,301 shares of Class A common stock remain outstanding, and without giving effect to any future issuances, the holders of our Class A common stock will hold a majority of the outstanding voting power and will continue to control the outcome of matters submitted to stockholders' approval.
+Our second amended and restated articles of incorporation will generally not prohibit us from issuing additional shares of Class A common stock, and any future issuance of shares of Class A common stock may be dilutive to holders of Class B common stock.
 For more information about our dual-class structure, see "Description of our Capital Stock."